 The app can be downloaded directly from the App Store:

-Once it's been installed you'll need to log in to start using it.
-We currently don't offer signup through the app.
+https://apps.apple.com/us/app/groove-help-desk/id1509476768.
+Once it's been installed you'll need to log in with your Groove subdomain, email address, and password.
+We don't currently offer signup through the app.

-The first screen you'll see after logging in (or—if you're already logged in—after opening the app) is the "Mailboxes" screen.
-Here you'll find a complete list of all your inboxes and folders, in the same way you'll see it in the left sidebar on the website.
+The first screen you'll see after logging in (or—if you're already logged in—after opening the app) is the "Inboxes" screen.
+Here you'll find a complete list of all your inboxes and smart folders, in the same way you'll see it in the left sidebar on the browser version of Groove.
 You can go directly into any of the folders to view their contents, or open up the "Team" or "Tags" folders for a further breakdown per agent or tag.

 The conversations show the same information you're familiar with from the website: the name of the contact that sent the message, the conversation subject, a preview of the last message, and some additional meta information such as the assignee, the assigned tags, and the count of the messages within the conversation.

 If your account has multiple agents and they happen to be in the same smart folder you'll see the message preview replaced with collision detection information.
 This is shared between the app and the website, so no matter on which device you are you can always make sure not to step on anyone's toes.

 Tapping a conversation will lead you to the full conversation screen, opening up the last message.
 Messages can be tapped to have them expand or collapsed, and tapping the "…" on the top right of the message allows you to share the direct link to that message.

 In the top of the screen, in the navigation bar, there are 2 buttons on the right: the "i" button opens up the contact information screen (more on that later), and the "…" button brings up a menu with some quick actions for the conversation.